Publications, journalists and bloggers interested in contacting a member of the Black Zen Team

 Founded in 2016, Black Zen hosts live guided group meditations and events to generate awareness about the benefits of a meditation practice.
 They partner with community based organizations, businesses, yoga studios and health and wellness centers to facilitate free and donation-based meditation programming.

 For the past 14 years, Jasmine has worked as a live Event Coordinator and Producer.
 Throughout her career, she has lived in both New York and Los Angeles and has managed hundreds of events all over the country, with a few of those landing on the pages of the New York Times Arts & Entertainment section with stunningly positive reviews.
-She has been an active meditator for over 6 years and noticed the profound impact it has had on her life and in her work.
+She has been an active meditator since 2011 and noticed the profound impact it has had on her life and in her work.
 As a Co-founder of Black Zen, Jasmine manages community and vendor partnerships, facilitates live guided meditation events, assists with Black Zen operations and leads Black Zen's Level Up Meditation Program.

 Stacey comes from a nonprofit background, having worked as a Finance and Operations Manager for mid-sized, community based organizations over the last ten years.
 As a seasoned meditator with a desire to give back, she established BE Meditation Group (BE).
 BE is a 501(c)(3) nonprofit dedicated to spreading meditation and supporting meditation-based programs by providing fiscal sponsorship services to mission aligned organizations.
 She brings her nonprofit operations and finance expertise to the Black Zen team and leads the business development, operations, media and marketing aspects of the company.